MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-how-to-enable-network-unlock.md

 The Network Unlock server component is installed on supported versions of Windows Server 2012 and later as a Windows feature that uses Server Manager or Windows PowerShell cmdlets.
 The feature name is BitLocker Network Unlock in Server Manager and BitLocker-NetworkUnlock in Windows PowerShell.
 This feature is a core requirement.

 Network Unlock requires Windows Deployment Services (WDS) in the environment where the feature will be utilized.
-Configuration of the WDS installation isn't required; however, the WDS service must be running on the server.
+Configuration of the WDS installation isn't required.
+However, the WDS service must be running on the server.

 The network key is stored on the system drive along with an AES 256 session key and encrypted with the 2048-bit RSA public key of the Unlock server certificate.
 The network key is decrypted with the help of a provider on a supported version of Windows Server running WDS, and returned encrypted with its corresponding session key.